top of page

 When the group is bigger, we use a sign-up board for cooking and cleaning.

-We encourage you to join the rhythm of share meals and ask for 35 euros per week for sharing the common food - grains, pulses, fruit and vegetables.
+We encourage you to join the rhythm of share meals, with a well stocked kitchen of organic grains, pulses, beans, fruit and vegetables.

 We prefer that visitors are not cooking separate meals every day, as it can get difficult to share the kitchen, but this can work occasionally, if done at different times to the shared meal preparation.

 We like to have regular activities and practices to connect to each other in different ways.
-This can depend on who is in the group at the time, as there is space for each to offer workshops and practices.
+This can depend on who is in the group at the time.
 See the list of ideas in the project vision pages

-A common practice is weekly heart sharing circles and singing circles with a fire in the tipi.
+A common practice is weekly heart sharing circles and monthly singing circles in the communal 6m diameter yurt.

 Boundaries